Adrienne Augarde: Early life and career

 Augarde was born in Westminster, London, the first child and only daughter of Frank Wells Augarde, a violinist, and his wife Henrietta Catherine (née Van Achter), a Belgian singer.
 She had a younger brother, Augustus.
 The Augardes came from a long theatrical and musical tradition.
-Members of the family included an organist of St Paul's Church, Knightsbridge, a clarinettist in the London Symphony Orchestra, a contralto in the D'Oyly Carte Opera Company chorus, and a musical comedy actress, Amy Augarde, the last two of whom were Adrienne Augarde's aunts.
+Members of the family included John Vernham (died 1921), an organist of St Paul's Church, Knightsbridge; Augustus Wells Augarde (1865–1946), a clarinettist in the London Symphony Orchestra; Louise Adele Augarde (later King, 1863–1909), a contralto in the D'Oyly Carte Opera Company chorus; and Amy Augarde, a musical comedy actress.
+The last two were Adrienne Augarde's aunts.

 In November 1898 Augarde was cast by the impresario J Pitt Hardacre as Miss Muffet, principal girl in the pantomime Red Riding Hood, which starred George Robey.
 In the following year she appeared in Edwardian musical comedy Little Miss Nobody, by Harry Graham and Arthur E. Godfrey, in London and on tour, in the role of Maggie.
 The correspondent of The Stage wrote, "a most winsome young lady, and charmingly does she act and sing.
 If we mistake not, she will come well to the front."
 In 1900 she appeared in the first touring production of the hit musical comedy Florodora as Angela Gilfain; her aunt Amy Augarde played Dolores.
 The theatrical newspaper The Era said, "Miss Adrienne Augarde enhanced the high opinion already held here of her abilities, and sang and danced with an entire absence of theatrical affectation."
 She later joined the chorus of the J. W. Turner Opera Company, where her father was leader of the orchestra for many years.
 She soon rose to assume principal parts.